Denbergvanthijs/DRL-For-imbalanced-Classification/README.md

 * **get_model**: Define the network structure for the image, text or structured models.
 * **get_data**: Loading the balanced datasets and constructing the imbalanced datasets according to the imbalanced rate.
 * **alternatives**: Alternative models for comparison to the DQN model.
 Currently only supports creditcard fraud dataset.
+* **callbacks**: File with callbacks to collect metrics while training and save the model during training.
 * **results**: Results on the [Credit Card Fraud Dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).
 * **utils**: Utilities, mainly for metrics.